Eloy Jiménez Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in MLB.
+- The Guardians pitching staff ranks 28th in MLB with a collective eight strikeouts per nine innings.

-- The Guardians have a 3.85 team ERA that ranks seventh among all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA across all league pitching staffs (3.84).

-- Guardians pitchers combine to give up 104 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to give up 106 home runs (one per game), the second-fewest in the league.

-- Curry (3-0) takes the mound for the Guardians to make his third start of the season.
+- Allen (4-3) takes the mound for the Guardians in his 15th start of the season.
+He's put together a 3.39 ERA in 74 1/3 innings pitched, with 76 strikeouts.

-- His last appearance came out of the bullpen on Wednesday when the right-hander tossed one inning against the Kansas City Royals, surrendering one earned run while allowing two hits.
+- In his most recent time out on Monday, the lefty went seven innings against the Kansas City Royals, giving up four earned runs while surrendering seven hits.

+- The 24-year-old has put up an ERA of 3.39, with 9.2 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.